-STURTEVANT — Up to 300 invited guests, including Gov. Tony Evers and visitors from industry and other states, on Tuesday helped celebrate the newly expanded and renovated SC Johnson iMET Center, Gateway Technical College’s training ground for advanced manufacturing.
+STURTEVANT — In October, up to 300 invited guests, including Gov. Tony Evers and visitors from industry and other states, helped celebrate the newly expanded and renovated SC Johnson iMET Center, Gateway Technical College’s training ground for advanced manufacturing.

 From the podium, Evers said his two chief concerns each night relate to the state’s workforce.
 “Do we have enough?”
 Evers said.
 “And will they be prepared for the future?”